rodydavis/flutter_scripts/README.md

 $ flutter_scripts --help
 ```

-Add scripts to any Flutter/Dart project like the following:
+Add scripts to any Flutter/Dart project in the `pubspec.yaml` like the following:

 ```yaml
 scripts: